 About Leaside Memorial Community Gardens

-Leaside Memorial Community Gardens opened its doors over 60 years ago and has been a focal point of the local community ever since.
-Open seven days a week and boasting a double-pad ice rink, a hockey shop, a banquet room, an indoor swimming pool and a curling rink, people living in Leaside and environs gather together at this facility to play hockey, figure skate, swim and socialize.
+Leaside Memorial Community Gardens opened its doors 70 years ago, in 1952, and has been a focal point of the local community ever since.
+Open seven days a week and boasting a double-pad ice rink, a hockey shop, a banquet room, an indoor swimming pool and a curling rink, people living in Leaside and environs gather together at this facility to play hockey, figure skate, swim, curl and socialize.

 History of Leaside Gardens: The Past and the Present